Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: CIRs for Probing Complex Dynamical Systems

 \section{CIRs for Probing Complex Dynamical Systems}

-In this section, ACI and its forward and backward CIR formulations are utilized to address three key scientific challenges: (a) Understanding bifurcation-driven and noise-induced tipping points in a conceptual Earth system model, (b) resolving interfering observed effects to improve prediction and attribution in low-frequency atmospheric variability models, and (c) investigating atmospheric blocking and unblocking mechanisms using a conceptual equatorial circulation model with flow-wave interactions.
-All objective forward and backward CIR lengths in the following figures are computed using their approximations in \eqref{eq:forward_CIR_approximation} and \eqref{eq:obj_backward_CIR_approx}, respectively.
-Implementation details for these metrics appear in Sections \ref{sec:Tool_Forward_CIR} and \ref{sec:Tool_Backward_CIR} of the Appendix.
+In this section, ACI and its CIR formulations are utilized to address three key scientific challenges: (a) Understanding bifurcation-driven and noise-induced tipping points in a conceptual Earth system model, (b) resolving interfering observed effects to improve prediction and attribution in low-frequency atmospheric variability models, and (c) investigating atmospheric blocking and unblocking mechanisms using a conceptual equatorial circulation model with flow-wave interactions and seasonal feedbacks.
+While the (conditional) ACI framework in \cite{andreou2026assimilative} and its forward and backward CIR theory that has been developed in Section \ref{sec:CIRs} assume general nonlinear stochastic dynamical systems, see \eqref{eq:general_CTNDS}, the models we study here belong in the conditional Gaussian nonlinear system (CGNS) family, which is a computational tool with highly nonlinear and complex dynamics that enjoys closed-form expressions for the (conditional) ACI and CIR metrics.
+Therefore, errors stemming from ensemble- or particle-based approximations of the posterior distributions are ignored for an unbiased analysis \cite{jiang2026continuous}.
+Implementation details are given in Appendix~\ref{sec:Tool_CGNS}.
+The conditional ACI framework outlined in Appendix~\ref{sec:Conditional_ACI} and the corresponding formulation of conditional CIRs are employed when studying conditional causal relationships.
+Finally, all objective forward and backward CIRs in the following figures are computed using the computationally efficient approximations in \eqref{eq:forward_CIR_approximation} and \eqref{eq:obj_backward_CIR_approx}, respectively.